T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

    * {{slaveId}} == 0 ? 'sqlInsert' will be fired.
    * {{slaveId}} != 0 ? 'sqlUpdate' will be fired.

- * In case of fireing 'sqlInsert', the 'slave.id' of the new created record are copied to master.xId (the database will be updated automatically).
+ * In case of firing 'sqlInsert', the 'slave.id' of the new created record are copied to master.xId (the database will be updated automatically).

  * If the automatic update of the master record is not suitable, the action element should have no name or a name